 3 WEEKS ACROSS AUSTRALIA ITINERARY

-In this portion of the article, we’ll still discuss 3 weeks in Australia but stay for a shorter duration in each of the cities so that you’ll get to go to more cities.
+In this portion of the article, we’ll still discuss 3 weeks in Australia but stay for a shorter duration in each city so that you’ll get to go to more cities.
 Here, we’ll discuss Sydney, Brisbane, Melbourne, and Perth.

 Brisbane